alexellis/civo-fluxcd-expressjs/README.md

 ## Wrapping up

-We now have an example of how to deploy our Express.js application to Kubernetes continuously.
+We now have an example of how to continuously deploy our Express.js application to our Kubernetes cluster of choice.

-Note that whilst the helm operator is currently included in the Flux GitHub repository, it will be extracted to a separate component later, and Flux can be used to apply any kind of Kubernetes objects and CRDs.
+Note that whilst the helm operator is currently included in the [Flux GitHub repository](https://github.com/fluxcd/flux), it will be extracted to a separate component later, and Flux can be used to apply any kind of Kubernetes objects and CRDs.

 If you want to use secrets with your application, you can encrypt them using [SealedSecrets](https://github.com/bitnami-labs/sealed-secrets), a project from [Bitnami Labs](https://github.com/bitnami-labs).
 You can even deploy OpenFaaS and a set of OpenFaaS functions using the HelmRelease Operator, see this great tutorial by one of the Flux maintainers ([Stefan Prodan](https://github.com/stefanprodan)) for more: [Applying GitOps to OpenFaaS with Flux Helm Operator
 ](https://www.openfaas.com/blog/openfaas-flux/).